- EAT + SLEEP

 Discover the high desert in Sweetwater County known as the Red Desert.
 A portion of the Continental Divide known as the Great Divide Basin runs through the county, east of Rock Springs and Green River.
 Here you’ll find a dry region filled with desert flora and fauna, undisturbed wildlife and magnificent landmarks.
 Explore the Oregon Buttes Wilderness Study Area near Farson for wildlife photography, scenic vistas, hiking, horseback riding and more.

-Exit 107 leads to the world’s second largest active sand dunes, Killpecker Sand Dunes.
+Exit 107 also brings you to the world’s second largest active sand dunes, Killpecker Sand Dunes.
 These singing sand dunes are also part of the Red Desert and offer a variety of outdoor recreation opportunities for both families and thrill-seekers looking for fun.
 Try sand sledding at the dunes on a sled or skis!

 Rock Springs and Green River have a rich history filled with Native American stories, dinosaurs, railroading, coal mining and pioneers.
 Whether you prefer to learn at the museum or on the go, there are plenty of ways to step into the past.
 Visit one of the local museums in Rock Springs and Green River, or head to historical sites such as the White Mountain Petroglyphs or the Oregon Trail.

-With seven new reasons to exit at exit 107, start planning your adventure to Rock Springs and Green River.
+With seven new reasons to exit at Rock Springs & Green River, start planning your adventure to Sweetwater County.
 Order a complimentary travel guide filled with inspiration and itineraries, and follow these 5 tips for adventuring responsibly in Sweetwater County.